Computer data storage - LVM notes

 - move data to other underlying disks without the filesystem level being aware of this

-- resizing logical volumes, e.g. useful on servers where size requirements are likely to change (only makes sense when your filesystem supports resizes too, but most do)
+- resizing logical volumes, e.g. useful on servers where size requirements are likely to change over the long term (only makes sense when your filesystem supports resizes too, but various do)

 - combine disks into a single storage space (note: basically like concatentating, so not failure-safe at all)

 - often block-based copy-on-write logic - meaning blocks are shared between snapshot and current data until you change the current data.

 - Snapshots are allocated as you create them, and act as mountable filesystems

 - note that in itself offers no protection against drive failure